Buys both sides of a market when the combined cost is less than $1.00, locking in a risk-free profit on every pair.

 Adjust Yes and No prices.
 When the pair costs less than $1.00, the difference is guaranteed profit.

-Across Polymarket, Kalshi, and Probable Markets, arbitrage opportunities arise when liquidity is fragmented or when sudden news causes asymmetric price moves.
+Across Polymarket and Kalshi, arbitrage opportunities arise when liquidity is fragmented or when sudden news causes asymmetric price moves.
 A sharp sell-off on Yes shares may not immediately be reflected in No share pricing, creating a brief window where the pair is available below $1.00.
 Arbitrageurs who can detect and execute on these windows capture the spread.

 Polymarket's CLOB (Central Limit Order Book) structure means arbitrageurs compete on execution speed and order placement precision.
 Most successful arbitrageurs on the platform maintain automated systems that monitor spreads in real time and place paired orders within milliseconds of detecting an opportunity.